Natural Gas (Henry Hub)

 - Permian supply will grow with new pipe in late '26 and '27, but more supply is likely needed

-- Oil prices have recently fallen, causing concerns about furture crude production growth
+- Even after the recent oil volatility there remains concerns about furture crude production growth

-- However, associated gas supply isn't expected to change trajectory unless oil prices materially move lower from $60
+- Associated gas supply isn't expected to change trajectory unless oil prices materially move lower from $60

 - There becomes a "call on Haynesville" to bridge the gap between new LNG demand and supply